 We design collaborations rather than dictate solutions.

-The proliferation of the “starchitecture” phenomenon, which reduces teams to individuals and their collaborative work to genius sketches, diminishes the real teamwork that drives celebrated architecture.
+The proliferation of the “starchitecture” phenomenon reduces teams to individuals and their collaborative work to genius sketches.
+It diminishes the real teamwork that drives celebrated architecture.
 REX believes architects should guide collaboration rather than impose solutions.
-We replace the traditional notion of authorship: “I created this object,” with a new one: “We nurtured this process.”
+We replace the traditional notion of authorship—“I created this building”—with “We nurtured this process.”